Satoshi Kon

-Satoshi Kon (今 敏, Kon Satoshi) was a Japanese film director, animator, screenwriter and manga artist from Sapporo, Hokkaido and a member of the Japanese Animation Creators Association (JAniCA).
+Satoshi Kon (今 敏, Kon Satoshi) was a Japanese film director, animator, screenwriter and manga artist from Sapporo, Hokkaido, and a member of the Japanese Animation Creators Association (JAniCA).
 He was a graduate of the Graphic Design department of the Musashino Art University.
-He is best known for his acclaimed anime films Perfect Blue (1997), Millennium Actress (2001), Tokyo Godfathers (2003), and Paprika (2006).
+He is best known for his acclaimed anime films Perfect Blue (1997), Millennium Actress (2001), Tokyo Godfathers (2003), and Paprika (2006), and the TV series Paranoia Agent (2004).

-He died of pancreatic cancer at the age of 46 on August 24, 2010.
+In 2010, Kon died of pancreatic cancer at age 46.

 Biography

 Early life

 Satoshi Kon was born on October 12, 1963.
 Due to his father's job transfer, Kon's education from the fourth elementary grade up to the second middle-school grade was based in Sapporo.
 Kon was a classmate and close friend of manga artist Seihō Takizawa.
 While attending Hokkaido Kushiro Koryo High School, Kon aspired to become an animator.
 Kon entered the Graphic Design course of the Musashino Art University in 1982.